klee/klee.github.io/build-llvm34.md

    Finally, make sure llvm-config is in your path:

    That's it for LLVM.
-If you want to install it manually, please refer to the official [LLVM Getting Started documentation](http://www.llvm.org/docs/GettingStarted.html).<br/><br/>
+If you want to install it manually, please refer to the official [LLVM Getting Started documentation](http://releases.llvm.org/3.4.2/docs/GettingStarted.html).

+   **NOTE:** If you build LLVM and Clang 3.4 from source **DO NOT USE CMAKE TO BUILD IT**.
+Use LLVM's Autoconf/Makefile build system.
+This is due to [a bug where the llvm-config binary does not report the correct flags](https://github.com/klee/klee/issues/508).
+   <br/><br/>

 3. **Install constraint solver(s)**